tobinbradley/quality-of-life-dashboard/README.md

 # Quality of Life Dashboard v3

 A dashboard for community data and health.
-See our [site](http://mcmap.org/qol).
+See our [demo site](http://mcmap.org/qol-dev).

 The original repository with old versions of the Dashboard is [here](https://github.com/tobinbradley/Mecklenburg-County-Quality-of-Life-Dashboard).